inkyblinkypinkyclyde/grow-at-home/README.md

 ```

-This project consists of three parts the Python app designed to run on a Raspberry Pi, the:
+This project consists of three parts the Python app designed to run on a Raspberry Pi, the Java server running a Spring Boot app and a React.JS front end.

 ## The React.JS Front End